zephir-lang/zephir-docs/en/functions.rst

 Calling Functions
 -----------------
-PHP has a rich library of functions you can use in your extensions.
+PHP has a rich library of functions that you can use within your extensions.
-To call a PHP function, you can just refer its name in the Zephir code.
+To call a PHP function you simply use it as normal within your Zephir code:

 .. code-block:: zephir